cyrus-/relit/ArtifactOverview.md

 - `open notation` for implicit TLM application
 - Notation for TLM definitions in signatures
 - Explicit parametric TLMs (the alternative encoding in Sec.
 4 is possible)
+- MetaOCaml-based examples

 In addition, the error messages are not very good yet.

-These are all "secondary features" -- the core idea of the paper has to do with maintaining the six reasoning principles, which we demonstrate with the regex example and the additional tests as described above.
+These are all "secondary features" -- the core idea of the paper has to do with maintaining the six reasoning principles, which we demonstrate with the main regex example and the additional tests as described above.

-(We plan to have these remaining features, as well as substantial additional examples, by the time of the conference).
+(We plan to have these remaining features, as well as substantial additional examples and conveniences, by the time of the conference.)